truong-bui/truong-bui.github.io/index.markdown

 - Experience with developing complex animation systems
 - Experience with networking, rendering, and other systems impacting quality and performance
 - Experience in implementing tools/plugins and integrating third-party libraries into UE4
-- Ability to read and reuse engine source code
 - Strong communication and collaboration skills

 <h1> Specialties </h1>